Dias1296/Book-Explorer/README.md

 The main technologies used to accomplish this will be .NET for the backend, React for the frontend and SQL Server for the database.

 Feature incrementation (commit) log:
 1. Built the initial web scraper that scrapes info from each book in the https://books.toscrape.com/ website.
 That includes info such as title, price, category...
+2. Fixed a problem with book titles being scraped with HTML encoding.
+	Added some robustness to the HTML requests.
+	Added some console logs.
+	Added systems to save failed books URLs in a text file.